cml815/do/tempMd/reward-expert.md

-An origin story is told and retold to help fans connect to their favorite superheroes.
-Similarly, startup founders tell stories almost everyone craves.
-That's because launching a company is highly risky.
-Obstacles, dramatic highs and lows and high-stakes pressures.
+An origin story helps fans emulate to their favorite superheroes in everyday life.
+Likewise, startup founders face personal risk, courage and sacrifice. dramatic fails and wins.
+Story makes us human, as that's how we make sense of ourselves, others and the world.

+Every story has a lesson -- an opportunity to laugh, learn and grow.

 superhero needs an origin story, so   essential for superheroes.
 The Super